 red hot pepper to taste

-1 cup of almond slivers
+1 cup almond slivers

 Directions